 EXPLORE THE PARENT GUIDE BELOW TO HELP YOU BETTER UNDERSTAND THE ESSENTIAL COMPONENTS OF A STANDARDS BASED TEACHING, LEARNING, ASSESSMENT AND REPORTING SYSTEM.

 Each year, your child will be assessed using the MAP Growth tests from NWEA.
 These tests are given digitally on a computer or IPad.
 The purpose in giving the MAP Growth tests is to determine each student’s instructional level while measuring their academic growth in math and reading.

 Explore the guide below to help your family better understand the MAP growth report.

 We utilize the comprehensive Fountas and Pinnell Benchmark Assessment System to determine students independent and instructional reading levels.
 This assessment allows teachers to plan for effective instruction, observe student reading behaviors and identify students who need intervention.

 Explore the Parent Guide below to see where students should be at each grade level at different times of the year.

 Here at AISE Primary, our commitment to move our students towards becoming lifelong readers and writers is a top priority.
 To help foster that kind of success, we implement a number of strategies including a workshop approach.
 Our student-centered approach aids our ability to promote literacy skills that develop far beyond one classroom or school year.

 The following document gives an overview of the philosophy and classroom routines related to reading and writing workshop.

 AISE Primary strives to develop proficient students who have the skills and knowledge to think and reason mathematically.
 Our goal is to prepare each student to problem solve, think critically and succeed in a changing world.
-We are currently implementing the Engage NY mathematics curriculum throughout primary.
+With this in mind, we are currently implementing the carefully sequenced Eureka Math curriculum.